nandosola/abbatia/_tabellae/refectorium/2025/2025-04-25-de-audacia-fera.md

 To fall without knowing where you'll land — because you trust Who will catch you.
 :::

-To reach the point of saying, like that baptized young woman who died at twenty-four:
+There comes a moment —for the soul truly grounded in grace— when it can say, like that young woman baptized at nineteen and dead by twenty-four:

 > I have done nothing humanly.
 I have done nothing supernaturally.
 I am ready for the mercy of God.